zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

-I personally like to specify a different service block for each interface that I am monitoring, so I am not sure if it is possible to mix interfaces together, but I don't see any reason it wouldn't be possible.
-I'm going to list the interface configurations below, and if any variables need to be explained I will do that below the code.
+I personally like to specify a different service block for each interface that I am monitoring, so I am not sure if it is possible to mix interfaces together, but I don’t see any reason it wouldn’t be possible.
+I’m going to list the interface configurations below, and if any variables need to be explained I will do that below the code.